MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/known-issues.md

 ### Step 1.2

 Mixed workgroup machines are currently not supported when adding servers.
 All machines used for clustering need to belong to same workgroup.
-If they don't, the next button will be disabled, and the following error will appear: "Can't create a cluster with servers in different Active Directory domains.
+If they don't, the next button will be disabled, and the following error will appear: "**Can't create a cluster with servers in different Active Directory domains.
 Verify the server names are correct.
-Move all the servers into the same domain and try again."
+Move all the servers into the same domain and try again**".

 ### Step 1.4